aunz/MIsty-DC/README.md

 ### Flask server
-under the main folder, run
+under the python folder, run

-`python3 python\server.py`
+`python3 server.py`

 This will create a Flask server listening on port 5555